 Surface and interfacial tensions are phenomena that affect our everyday life.
 We can find numerous examples where surface tension plays a role.
 Take a classic example of a spider walking on the surface of the water.
 Change water to ethanol and the poor spider will drown.
 Why?
 Because the surface tension of water is high enough to support the weight of the spider but with much lower surface tension, ethanol can’t do the same.
 The high surface tension of water is also the reason why rain comes down as a spherical drop.
 High surface energy drives the water drop to take a shape with as little surface area as possible, making a sphere shape the most favorable.

 Now you might think that who cares about the spider, they can stay on dry land.
 And the water drop shape is not really that important either.
 But the thing is that if the surface tension of water would be much lower, nothing would really float on top.
 Even the smallest particles would sink to the bottom causing the failure of the ecosystem.
-And furthermore, there would not really be water in a liquid form as it would simply evaporate to atmosphere.
+And furthermore, there would not really be water in a liquid form as it would simply evaporate into the atmosphere.

 Surface and interfacial tension are key factors in many industrial processes

-To read more how surface and interfacial tension measurements are utilized in different industrial areas, please download the overview below.
+To read more about how surface and interfacial tension measurements are utilized in different industrial areas, please download the overview below.

 Susanna is an Application Scientist at Biolin Scientific.
 In her PhD thesis, she developed fabrication methods for a new type of inorganic-organic polymers.
 Microfabricated polymer chips were utilized as tool for biomolecule separation in analytical chemistry.